eduardorezaghi/indicators-api/README.md

 For the **import** operation, the app uses Celery to process the CSV file in the background,
 with an asynchronous operation using `asyncpg` to insert the records in the database.

+**I tried to configure CI/CD to AWS, but I had some issues and I think this isn't going to be ready in time.**

+But add a GitHub Actions workflow to run the tests and check the code coverage :)

 It's, by time-constraints, missing:
+- Automatic deployment (CI/CD).
 - A more robust error handling.
 - A more robust input validation (with Pydantic or Marshmallow, for example).
 - A more robust logging system.